 This course is designed for students who are not science majors and plan to enter the teaching profession.
-There is an accompanying laboratory (see below), which is required.
 The course is designed to provide students an in depth understanding of the major themes and concepts of biology including cell structure and function, genetics, evolution, biodiversity, and ecology.
+NOTE: $25 Lab Fee assessed by Biology Department.
+Childhood/Early Childhood Ed only.
 Satisfies General Education SB, LB requirement.

 Encourages development of writing, critical thinking and the use of information resources.
 Addresses how language permits communication, shapes thought and changes through time.
-Satisfies General Education FW requirement.
-Plus one hour TBA.
+NOTE: Plus one hour TBA.
+Satisfies General Education FW requirement

 This hybrid course is a comprehensive overview of American history and geography from pre-Columbian times to the present.
 It is designed to meet the needs of students in the Childhood Education Program.
+NOTE: Childhood/Early Childhood Ed majors only.
 Satisfies General Education AH requirement.